Star Alliance: 2020s: 25th anniversary and restructuring of several member airlines

-On 16 November 2020, Asiana Airlines announce their plans to exit the alliance.
-Asiana will merge with Korean Air, the Korean Government confirmed, in a $1.6 billion acquisition by the SkyTeam member.
+On 16 November 2020, Asiana Airlines announced their plans to exit the alliance.
+Asiana will merge with Korean Air, the South Korean Government confirmed, in a $1.6 billion acquisition by the SkyTeam member.
+After the US Department of Justice approved the merger in December 2024, the merger was completed and Asiana Airlines became a subsidiary of Korean Air.
+No date was given when the airline will depart Star Alliance, until Asiana will end its 38 years of operation and will be integrated into Korean Air in early 2027.